-This interactive presentation contains the latest oil & gas production data from 96,273 horizontal wells in 10 US states, through August.
+These interactive presentations contain the latest oil & gas production data from all 14,162 horizontal wells in North Dakota that started production since 2005, through October.

 Visit ShaleProfile blog to explore the full interactive dashboards

 Oil production in North Dakota climbed to 1,392 kbo/d in October, a month-on-month increase of more than 2%, and again a new record for the state.
 In the first 10 months this year 1,045 wells were brought online, which was more than in each of the two years before.

 The 2nd tab (“Well quality”), shows that recent wells are performing slightly better than those from 2017, which recovered on average 160 thousand barrels of oil in the first year on production.

 In the “Well status” tab you can find the status of all these wells.
 By selecting the status ‘First flow’, you’ll find that 112 wells started producing in October (vs. 153 in September).